Louisville Cardinals football: Frank Camp era (1946–1968)

 Camp would introduce the rivalry of Memphis, taking the Cards out of independency and joining the Missouri Valley Conference (MVC) and lead the Cards to their first bowl game during his tenure.
 The University of Louisville made its first bowl appearance January 1, 1958, as Frank Camp's squad battered Drake 34–20 in the Sun Bowl.
 The victory over the Drake Bulldogs capped a near-perfect season for the Cardinals.
 UofL finished with a 9–1 record.
 Louisville's squad was headed by Lenny Lyles, the nation's leading rusher.
 Unfortunately, Lyles went down in the first quarter with an injury.
 He managed just six yards on two carries.
 In Lyles' absence, Ken Porco and Pete Bryant stepped forward offensively.
 Porco ran for a game-high 119 yards on 20 carries.
 Bryant added 80 yards on 14 carries, while also tossing a 20-yard scoring pass.

 Camp coached the Cardinals until his retirement following the 1968 season.
 Camp is the Cardinals' all-time wins leader among head coaches in Louisville football history.
 Camp would also see the Cardinals leave Parkway Field and move to Manual Stadium.
 The stadium held 17,000 seats and was relief for players because they no longer had to play on a baseball field and it was well lit.
-The Cards would then move to Old Cardinal Stadium in 1957 and it would serve as their home until they moved to Cardinal Stadium, formerly Papa John's Cardinal Stadium in 1998.
-In their inaugural season at Cardinal Stadium the Cardinals finished the season 9–1 with their first bowl appearance winning in the Sun Bowl against Drake 34–20.
-Louisville ended I-A independence by joining the Missouri Valley Conference (MVC) in 1963 only to leave for independency again in 1974.
+In 1957, the Cards moved to Fairgrounds Stadium (later to be named Cardinal Stadium), serving as their home until they moved to the new Cardinal Stadium (then called Papa John's Cardinal Stadium) in 1998.
+In their inaugural season at Fairgrounds Stadium the Cardinals finished the season 9–1 with their first bowl appearance winning in the Sun Bowl against Drake 34–20.
+Louisville ended I-A independence by joining the MVC in 1963 only to leave for independency again in 1974.
 During Camp's tenure at Louisville he amassed a 118–95–2 record with a 1–0 bowl record to become the all-time winningest coach at Louisville.
 He retired following the 1968 season.